 Hanji is traditional Korean handmade paper that has such amazing qualities that it has been sought after by Emperors of China, Buddhist monks, and modern artists alike.
 It is made from the inner bark of the Dak, or Paper Mulberry tree, and mucilage from the roots of the Manihot Hibiscus plant.
 It was acid free before anyone knew that was a good thing, and has antibacterial, deodorizing, and sweat absorbing qualities as well.
 Disposable clothes and children’s clothes are being made nowadays because of these qualities.
+It is sometimes still used for traditional funeral attire.
 It has been noted for its toughness and durability for hundreds of years by both China and Japan and was a much sought after trade item.
 It is waterproof and has insulating properties and was oiled and used to make greenhouses in the 15th century.

 Paper making began in Korea sometime between the third and 6th centuries CE, as knowledge of the technique spread out of China.
 The Koreans probably first used scraps of ramie and hemp before they discovered the superior inner bark of the Paper Mulberry tree.
 During the Three Kingdoms period (57 BCE- 668 CE) hanji was used for official records.
 One of Korea’s national treasures, the Dharani Sutra, was printed on Hanji in around 704 CE.
 It is in remarkably good condition and still easily readable.
 The Dharani Sutra was printed using wood blocks and is one of the oldest surviving examples of such printing in the world.